ibm-cloud-docs/monitoring/exporters/ipmi.md

 ## Step 4.
-Update the Sysdig agent to collect IPMI metrics
+Update the monitoring agent to collect IPMI metrics
 {: #ipmi_step4}

-You must configure the Sysdig agent to enable collection of IPMI metrics.
+You must configure the monitoring agent to enable collection of IPMI metrics.

-Choose one of the following options based on the type of Sysdig agent that you configured:
+Choose one of the following options based on the type of monitoring agent that you configured:

-### Kubernetes Sysdig agent
+### Kubernetes monitoring agent
 {: #ipmi_step4-1}

 Run the following command to edit the configmap and add information about the hosts where the IPMI exporter is configured: